LiliaFramework/Lilia/documentation/docs/developer/hooks/recognition.md

 # Recognition

-This page documents the hooks defined by the recognition module.
+This page documents hooks in the recognition category.

 ---